irdkwia/TLCFileExtractor/README.md

 # TLC files extractor

-A command-line tool for extracting from various files The Learning Company games written in python 3, which includes:
+A command-line tool for extracting from various files of The Learning Company games written in python 3, which includes:

 - A script for extracting files from .inx/.bul
 - A script for extracting files from a .bul file alone